Blaize-Egelhof/task-pilot/readme-draft.md

 ### Frameworks, Libraries & Programs Used
 - Google Fonts : For the site fonts.
-- Font Awesome : To add icons to the social links in the footer & navigation sections.
 - GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
 - GitHub : To store my repository for submission.
 - Balsamiq : Was used to create mockups of the project prior to starting.
 - Am I Responsive? : To ensure the project looked good across all devices.
-- Favicon : To provide the code & image for the icon in the tab bar.
 - Django : Used to build the backend database that serves as an API for the front-end project.
 - React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
-- DrawSQL : An interactive tool that allows for the creation of Database mock-ups so that we can visualise the relationships between models.
 - ReactJS : To build the components that would collectively form the front-end application.

 ## Components